tbebekis/Python-Json/README.md

 In most of the cases the requirements in an application is to convert Json text to an instance of a custom class, say `Customer` or `Invoice` or something like that.
 Not to a Dictionary.

 Another serious issue is, again, the `date` and `datetime` values.
 These, according to Json specification, are serialized to strings.

+Which is ok as long as they deserialized back to `date` and `datetime` values.
+But that does not happen automatically.

 When it comes to deserialization, there is no way to know if the value being deserialized should be converted to `date` or `datetime` value.
 The only thing that maybe is useful is to examine the format of the string value.